Skip to content

 The legal standards for civil capacity differ between jurisdictions, and they differ between types of decision within a single jurisdiction.
 Testamentary capacity (making a will) has its own doctrinal test in English and Indian law dating back to the Victorian era.
 Marriage capacity is governed by different statutory and case-law standards.
 Contract capacity has its own framework.
 The Mental Capacity Act 2005 in England and Wales introduced a unified, functional approach that applies across most civil decisions and has influenced capacity law in other common-law jurisdictions.
 India has no equivalent comprehensive statute; capacity for civil acts is instead distributed across several different pieces of substantive law.

 This topic covers these frameworks, the forensic-psychology assessment methodology for each, and the instruments available for structured capacity evaluation.
-It should be read alongside the Forensic Medicine M9 topic on forensic psychiatry, which covers the clinical-treatment and sectioning dimensions of mental incapacity; this topic owns the civil-law and capacity-assessment layers.
+The clinical-treatment and sectioning dimensions of mental incapacity are covered in the companion forensic medicine topic on forensic psychiatry; this topic addresses civil-law standards and capacity-assessment methodology.

 The dominant legal standard for testamentary capacity in the common-law world was set out in Banks v.
 Goodfellow (1870, LR 5 QB 549) by Sir Alexander Cockburn CJ.
 John Banks suffered from paranoid delusions involving a deceased man named Featherstone Alexander and was intermittently troubled by the belief that devils followed him.
 He nonetheless executed a valid will leaving his estate to his niece.
 The court upheld the will, articulating the four elements required for testamentary capacity.